The European Union votes to ban lead ammunition in wetland areas

 Dr Julia Newth, a campaigner at WWT said “This historic vote shows that in todays society, it is no longer acceptable for a minority of people to continue to release poisons which kill our collective natural heritage and impact our health through the food that we eat”.

-On 25th of November 2020, the European Parliament voted to ban the use of lead ammunition in wetlands across the EU, with 362 MEPs voting in favour of the ban, 292 against, and 39 abstaining.
+On 25th of November 2020, the European Parliament voted to ban the use of lead ammunition in wetlands across the European Union, with 362 MEPs voting in favour of the ban, 292 against, and 39 abstaining.